 - You can also run a lint brush or use duct tape to go over the top of the dog’s coat.
-Make sure to pay close attention to areas like the legs, ears, armpits, groin and under the collar.
+Make sure to pay close attention to common areas on dogs that ticks like to hang it in such as the legs, ears, armpits, groin and under the collar.

 If you don’t feel comfortable removing the tick from your, call your veterinarian and see if they can do it.

 Avoid folk remedies like painting over the tick with nail polish, using heat to dislodge it or smothering it with petroleum jelly.

 The CDC recommends monitoring your dog for symptoms for 7-21 days following a tick bite.

 If your dog experiences a rash (it doesn’t have to be bull’s-eye-shaped), contact your veterinarian immediately.